GommemodeGHG/K-engine/README.md

 i dont know what to put here :)

-here is the website of k-engine:  https://best-programms.neocities.org/
+here is the website of k-engine:  https://best-programms.neocities.org/  or (when that is down) https://gommemodeghg.github.io/K-engine/